thullmann/overoptimism-clust-algo/README.md

 ## Reproduce

-First of, in order to exactly reproduce our results you should create a virtual Python environment and install our requirements.
+In order to exactly reproduce our results, you should create a virtual Python environment and install our requirements.
-Starting out, if you do not have python installed you can go to the official Python website and download Python version 3.9.5.
+First of all, if you do not have Python installed you can go to the official Python website and download Python version 3.9.5.
-Next go to your version of our git in your command line and run the following command to create the virtual envrionment and activate it:
+Next go to your version of our git in your command line and run the following command to create the virtual environment:

 ```
 python -m venv your_environment_name